octobercms/october/modules/backend/widgets/table/README.md

 **TODO:** Document the AJAX interface

-**TODO:** Plan the option caching.
-Requirements:
- - a) options could depend on other values in the current row.
+The drop-down options could depend on other columns.
+This works only with AJAX-based drop-downs.
+The column a drop-down depends on are defined with the `depends_on` property:

- - b) options could always be cached regardless of other values in the row.
+    state:
+        title: State
+        type: dropdown
+        depends_on: country

+Multiple fields are allowed as well:

+    state:
+        title: State
+        type: dropdown
+        depends_on: [country, language]

+**Note:** Dependent drop-down should always be defined after their master columns.

 # Server-side table widget (Backend\Widgets\Table)